paularamo/cvpr-2022/index.md

 5. Anomalib by OpenVINO.
    - End2End experience.
 Evaluate and deploy your solution using Anomalib.
 [Exercise 7](https://github.com/paularamo/cvpr-2022/blob/gh-pages/exercises/Exercise_7.md)

+## Slides

+Please use this [link](https://github.com/paularamo/cvpr-2022/raw/gh-pages/OpenVINO-CVPR_final_version.pdf) to download our presentation.

 ## References
 [1] Y. Ai, M. Peng and K. Zhang, "Edge computing technologies for Internet of Things: a primer," Digital Communications and Networks, 2017.